-where \begin{itemize} \item[] $S$ is the finite set of states composed by existential and universal states, \item[] $s_1$ is the initial state and $s_a$ is the accepting state, and, \item[] $\delta : S \times \tilde{\Sigma} \rightarrow \mathcal{P}(S) $ is the transition function, \end{itemize} where $\mathcal{P}$ is the powerset of a given set.
-The automaton spends two steps on each symbol.
+where \begin{itemize} \item $S$ is the finite set of states, composed of existential and universal states, \item $s_1$ is the initial state and $s_a$ is the accepting state, and, \item $\delta : S \times \tilde{\Sigma} \rightarrow \mathcal{P}(S) $ is the transition function. \end{itemize} The automaton spends two steps on each symbol.
 When $A$ is in state $s \in S$ and reads $\sigma \in \tilde{\Sigma}$, it switches to a set of states $S' \subseteq S $, where $\delta(s,\sigma) = S' $.
-The automaton gives the decision of acceptance if it ends the computation in state $s_a$ (after reading $\cent$).
+The automaton gives the decision of acceptance if it ends the computation in state $s_a$ (after reading $\dollar$).
 The computation of an AFA can be shown as a tree such that each node represents a state, and the edges represent the transitions.
 We associate each inner node with either a ``$\vee$'' or a ``$\wedge$'', depending on whether its corresponding state is existential or universal, respectively.
-When evaluating the tree, each leaf in which the input is accepted (rejected) takes the value of ``true'' (``false'').
-The value of root can be evaluated from bottom to top: Any existential inner node (assigned a ``$\vee$'') takes the value of ``true'' if at least one of its children has taken the value of ``true'' and any universal inner node (assigned a ``$\wedge$'') takes the value of ``true'' if all of its children have taken the value of ``true''.
+When evaluating the tree, each leaf in which the input is accepted (resp., rejected) takes the value of ``true'' (resp., ``false'').
+The value of the root can be evaluated from bottom to top: Any existential inner node (assigned a ``$\vee$'') takes the value of ``true'' if at least one of its children has taken the value of ``true'' and any universal inner node (assigned a ``$\wedge$'') takes the value of ``true'' if all of its children have taken the value of ``true''.
 The input is accepted if and only if the root takes the value of ``true''.

 A realtime alternating one-counter automaton (A1CA) is a (realtime) AFA augmented with an integer counter.
-In each step, the automaton additionally can test the counter whether it is zero or not, and then it updates the counter by a value from $ \{ -1,0,1 \} $ in each branch.
-That is, the transition function is formally defined as $ \delta: S \times \tilde{\Sigma} \times \{ 0,\pm \} \rightarrow \mathcal{P} ( S \times \{-1,0,1\} ) $, where $ 0 $ and $ \pm $ represent the value of the counter is zero or nonzero, respectively.
+In each step, the automaton additionally can test whether the counter value is zero or not, and then it adds a value from $ \{ -1,0,1 \} $ to the counter in each branch.
+The transition function is formally defined as $ \delta: S \times \tilde{\Sigma} \times \{ 0,\pm \} \rightarrow \mathcal{P} ( S \times \{-1,0,1\} ) $, where $ 0 $ and $ \pm $ represent whether the value of the counter is zero or nonzero, respectively.